lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 This section **must** be nested under a [Method Section][ResourceMethodSection] unless a HTTP method is specified in the [Resource Section][ResourceSection]'s header.
 In that case this section must be nested under the [Resource Section][ResourceSection].

 This section is a specific type of [Payload][Payloads] carried by this response.
-See [Payload Documentation][Payloads] for details on how to specify the content of this response.
+See [Payload Documentation][Payloads] for details on how to specify the content of this section.

 One [Resource Section][ResourceSection] or [Method Section][ResourceMethodSection] can contain **one or more different** (that is with different HTTP Status code) Response Sections.